-C-311 Thin to Thick Films: Growth and Microstructure Evolution
+C-311 Thin Film Nucleation, Growth, and Microstructure Evolution

-This tutorial is intended for scientists, engineers, technicians, and others involved with the vapor deposition of thin films by sputtering, evaporation, MBE, CVD, thermal spray, etc., and who need to obtain a better understanding of the effects of operating parameters on the properties of metal, semiconductor, and dielectric films and alloys.
+This tutorial is intended for scientists, engineers, technicians, and others involved with the vapor deposition of thin films by sputtering, evaporation, MBE, CVD, etc., and who need to obtain a better understanding of the effects of operating parameters on the properties of metal, semiconductor, and dielectric films and alloys.
 The tutorial is concentrated on the development of a detailed atomic-scale understanding of the primary experimental variables and surface reaction paths controlling nucleation/growth kinetics and microstructural evolution during vapor-phase deposition of thin films.
 The goal is to develop an appreciation of the advantages and disadvantages of competing growth techniques and to learn how to design better and more efficient film growth processes to achieve required properties.
-Thin and thick films are pervasive in many advanced fields of modern technology including microelectronics, optics, magnetics, hard and corrosion-resistant coatings, micromechanics, thermal barriers, etc. Progress in each of these areas depends upon the ability to selectively and controllably deposit films (thickness ranging from tens of Ångstroms to micrometers to hundreds of micrometers) with specified physical properties.
+Thin films are pervasive in many advanced fields of modern technology including microelectronics, optics, magnetics, hard and corrosion-resistant coatings, micromechanics, etc. Progress in each of these areas depends upon the ability to selectively and controllably deposit films (thicknesses ranging from tens of Ångstroms to many micrometers) with specified physical properties.
 This, in turn, requires control—often at the atomic level—of film microstructure and microchemistry.Topical Outline:

 - The role of the substrate in mediating growth kinetics

 - The nucleation process